 Your login reference is 5 digits and will be on any correspondence we have sent to you.
-You will need to contact us if you cannot remember your login reference.
-Click here to view our contact details.
+You will need to contact us on 01274 435999 if you cannot remember your login reference.

-You can reset your memorable date online by completing some details.
+You can reset your memorable date online by completing some details such as your email address and date of birth.
 You must have an email address registered on your account in order for your details to be emailed to you.

-You can reset your password by completing some details.
+You can reset your password by completing some details such as your email address and date of birth.
 You must have an email address registered on your account in order for your details to be emailed to you.

 If you are applying for housing for the first time, you may need to provide some evidence to confirm your circumstances.
 As you complete your online application, you will be advised which information to provide.

 If your application on BradfordHomes is in Band 1, 2 or 3, you will be matched to properties based on your application preferences.
-You can also bid on available properties in the property shop.
+You are also advised to bid on available properties in the property shop.

 If your application is in Band 4 (Property Shop), you will no longer be matched for properties and you must place bids within the Property Shop.